LiBa001/discord-interactions.py/docs/source/guides/quickstart.rst

     if __name__ == "__main__":
         client = ApplicationClient("BOT_TOKEN")

-        # do this for all registered commands that we provided structural information for
+        # Do a bulk overwrite for all commands that are registered at the 'interactions'
-        for cmd in interactions.commands:
-            print("create", cmd.name)
+        # object to apply all the changes you made to your commands.

-            # You might specify a guild here.
+        # You might also specify a guild here (especially for testing), since
-            # Global commands can take up to one hour to be available after registration.
+        # global commands can take up to one hour to be available after registration.
-            client.create_command(cmd)
+        client.bulk_overwrite_commands(interactions.commands)

 .. note::
     You don't necessarily need the flask extension to register commands at Discord,